dantevvp/Formr/README.md

 Find docs here: [http://formr.github.io](http://formr.github.io)

-If you find Formr useful, please consider starring the project and/or making a [donation](https://paypal.me/timgavin).
+If you find FORMR useful, please consider starring the project and/or making a [donation](https://paypal.me/timgavin).
 Thank you!

 ## Features